burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Choose 1-based coordinates (End Inclusive) as Input Format.*

-	* *Set GLANET Folder and Output Folder accordingly.*
+	* *Set GLANET Folder where GLANET folder must be set as the parent directory of Data directory.and Output Folder accordingly.*

+	* *Set Output Folder as you wish.*

 	* *Check User Defined Library Annotation check box.*